Updated on: 2/15/2019

 Contact A Lawyer After An Accident

-If you or a loved one has been seriously injured or killed in a car or large truck crash while you were riding as a passenger, contact an experienced personal injury lawyer immediately so they can start working right away to obtain all the monetary compensation you are entitled to.
+If you or a loved one has been seriously injured or killed in a car accident or truck accident while you were riding as a passenger, contact an experienced personal injury lawyer immediately so they can start working right away to obtain all the monetary compensation you are entitled to.

 For a free case evaluation, contact the lawyers at Davis Law Group, P.S., today.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page.